magento/devdocs/src/guides/v2.4/extension-dev-guide/security/content-security-policies2.4.md

 For more details, check the `Magento/Csp/etc/config.xml` file.
 Some domains have already been whitelistedfor modules that require it.
 For instance if the `Magento_Paypal` module is installed, `www.paypal.com` is already whitelisted for the `script-src` policy.
-If inline scripts and styles have also been whitelisted, their hashes will be added to `Content-Security-Policy` header only when inline scripts/styles are not allowed.
+If inline scripts and styles have also been whitelisted, their hashes will be added to the `Content-Security-Policy` header only when inline scripts/styles are not allowed.

 Please note that `eval()` is still allowed.